MrZhuNi/salome_shape/src/SketchPlugin/doc/distanceFeature.rst

 Distance constraint
 ===================

+Distance constraint fixes distance between two objects.

-Distance can be defined between two objects such as point, line, line or arc end point, center of circle or arc.
+The constraint can be defined between such objects as point, line, line or arc end point, center of circle or arc.

 To create Distance constraint in the active Sketch: